CodeWithGauravRajput/JSON-parsed-automated-ML-modelling/README.md

 ## Usage

 Once installed, you can leverage AutoML's features through its intuitive interface.
-Whether you're tackling classification  and  regression  tasks, AutoML has got you covered.
-Customize your models with specific constraints, objectives, and preferences to tailor them to your needs.
+Whether you're tackling classification  and  regression  tasks, AutoML has got you covered. just givng by a jsone file its give you report based on problem statement(classification  and  regression  tasks).

 ## Additional Resources

 For further exploration and mastering of AutoML, check out the documentation and examples provided in the repository.
-Join our community to collaborate with other enthusiasts and stay updated on the latest developments in automated machine learning.

 # KNN.ipynb